imanghafoori1/laravel-heyman/README.md

 > Hey man,
 > When you go to login form, You should be guest,
 > Otherwise you must get redirected to '/panel',
->  Write the code for me, just now
+> Write the code for me, just now...
+But KEEP IN MIND you are not allowed to touch the current code. it is very sensitive and we do not want you to tamper with it.
+It way break.

-and you write code like this to implement what your boss wanted.
+And you write code like this in a `Service Provider` to implement what your boss wanted.

 ![image](https://user-images.githubusercontent.com/6961695/43285559-8c09a1e6-9134-11e8-841b-2dc933456082.png)